7x11x13/songs-to-youtube/README.md

 - The language of your YouTube must be English
 - You can drag and drop songs on the main window to add them to the queue.
 The order in which they are uploaded goes from top to bottom
 - You can also drag and drop images onto a song's current album art to change it
-- You probably shouldn't change the output file extension from .avi
+- You probably shouldn't change the output file extension from .mkv
-- You can use `acodec copy` in the FFmpeg command to avoid re-encoding audio, but beware that it will cause errors for certain audio codecs, including FLAC
-- The characters < and > will be replaced with fullwidth version in titles and descriptions, as YouTube does not allow these symbols
+- The characters < and > will be replaced with fullwidth versions in titles and descriptions, as YouTube does not allow these symbols

 ### Template strings
 Write `~{key}` in any text field and it will be replaced with an appropriate value.
 To see the available keys, right click on an album or song and select "View metadata."